Fishermen attack Sea Shepherd vessel in Gulf of California

 MEXICO CITY (AP) — The Sea Shepherd environmental group has published a video of an attack by about two dozen small fishing boats on the vessel Farley Mowat in Mexico’s Gulf of California.

-The fishermen oppose environmentalists trying to protect the vaquita marine, the world’s smallest and most endangered porpoise.
+Fishermen in the Gulf, also known as the Sea of Cortez, have long complained about environmentalists trying to protect the vaquita marina, the world’s smallest and most endangered porpoise.

-Sea Shepherd says fishermen threw lead weights and tried to douse the Farley Mowat and waters around it with gasoline on Wednesday.
+Sea Shepherd said Thursday that fishermen threw lead weights and tried to douse the Farley Mowat and waters around it with gasoline on Wednesday.

-Some of the fishing boats carried gill nets, though they are banned within the reserve designed to protect the vaquita.
+The video shows some of the fishing boats carried gill nets, though they are banned within the reserve designed to protect the vaquita.

 Most Read Nation & World Stories